Handicap System Version Upgrades

 Added free Google tools integration to Website Builder

-Google's free tools (Google Calendar, Google Docs, Google Groups, Google Picasa, Blogger and YouTube) now integrate directly with Website Builder to enable your golf group to enhance your websites (click to see details of this integration).
+Google's free tools (Google Calendar, Google Docs, Google Groups, Google Picasa, Blogger and YouTube) now integrate with Website Builder to enable your golf group to enhance your website.

 Import Data from other programs